UNICEF Canada

 Finances

-Charity Intelligence has sent this update to UNICEF Canada for review.
+This charity report is an update that has been sent to UNICEF Canada for review.
 Changes and edits may be forthcoming.

 Financial Review